 Because of the restrictions on embryonic stem cells, all the currently applied therapies use stem cells taken from the person who needs the therapy (called “autologous” cells), so that there are no rejection issues.
 That also means the therapies have to be individually tailored, which makes them expensive, and makes pharmaceutical companies unhappy.
 It’s the same problem they have with using genomic testing to find the most effective drug for a specific patient.
 It’s also why they try to pretend that any anti-depressant will work in any patient, although that’s clearly not the case.
 The ideal drug for big companies is something expensive that works for everyone.
 That’s how you sell blockbuster profit-makers.
 So I’m not sure how widespread any of these therapies will become, no matter how successful they are.

 Immune system stem cells have been taken from blood, bone marrow, or umbilical cord blood, and grown together with cancer cells from the same patient.
 That primes the mature immune cells produced in the culture to attack that particular cancer.
 The mature cells are injected back into the patient, and do a rather amazing job of dissolving tumors.
 Since it’s highly experimental, it’s only been used against tumors that would have been fatal otherwise in some brain cancer patients, for instance.
+(That link no longer works.
+Similar information in 2007 at NCBI)

 [Stem cells are different from another cutting edge biotech innovation, monoclonal antibodies, but they do share some similar lab techniques, and they tend to show up how little we really know.
 That last fact was made horribly obvious during safety testing of one monoclonal antibody during which six British volunteers nearly died.
 Months later, the cause still wasn’t known, and that was still true in the last report I saw.]